adamterlson/backbone-redux-store/README.md

 ### bbDispatch

-Dispatch-like usage, but triggers a special event behind the scenes which is listened to by the store-enhancer.
+Dispatch-like usage, but triggers a special event behind the scenes which is listened to by the store created with the `bbCreateStore` method.
-This is the communication method from the Backbone world into the react world.
+This is the communication method from the Backbone world into the React world.

 **Parameters**